DPS-Stream-Processing-Applications/beam-applications-java/README.md

 The root `build.gradle.kts` file contains the config for the [Spotless](https://github.com/diffplug/spotless) formatter.

 Each subproject has its own `build.gradle.kts` file and needs to be added to the `settings.gradle.kts` file.
-For a Flink application subproject a minimal `build.gradle.kts` file looks as follows:
+For a Flink application subproject a minimal `build.gradle.kts` file might look like this:

 ```kotlin
 plugins {